vidhya2205/TCGA-analysis-SARC-DEA-ML-Stage-3-HackBio/Report/Report.md

 **Age group:**

-The top 20 variable genes between the two age groups were identified and visualized using violin plots, revealing distinct expression patterns.
 Several genes, such as ENSG00000173369 and ENSG00000124491, were more expressed in the ≥40 groups, while others, like ENSG00000173388 and ENSG00000119582, showed higher expression in the younger group.
 These differences suggest that these genes may serve as molecular markers for aging.
 The section 4 in[ Supplementary\_information](https://github.com/vidhya2205/TCGA-analysis_SARC_DEA_ML_stage3_HackBio/blob/main/Report/Supplementary%20Information.md) provides a detailed overview of the genes identified by the ML

 <p align = center>
   <kbd>